 Kyoto is one of the most culturally rich cities in Asia.
 Home to 17 UNESCO World Heritage sites, over 1,600 Buddhist temples and 400 Shinto shrines, this ancient city showcases the heart and soul of traditional Japan.
 Kyoto boasts an array of world-class gardens, majestic festivals and delicate cuisine, all of which make much of the rhythms of nature and the changing of the seasons.
 On first glance however, visitors will see that like any large Japanese city, grid-like Kyoto has its fair share of neon and concrete.
 But the discerning eye will soon pick out Kyoto’s treasures: sacred shrines tucked in among shopping arcades, time-honored tea houses nestled among modern businesses and mysterious geisha scuttling down backstreets among the tourists and souvenirs.
 Kyoto’s charm lies in these details and whether you’re here for three days or three years, the closer you look, the more you’ll discover.

 Today, you will take a full day tour of the city by public transport with a private guide.
-Your guide will come to your accommodation at around 9:00 AM and take you on a tour that will encompass some of the more famous sights, but also some lesser known places of interest.
-Today, there will be no fixed itinerary and entrance fees and transport will be paid on the day (you'll also have to cover the guide's transport).
+Your guide will come to your accommodation around 9:00 AM and take you on a tour that will encompass some of the more famous sights, but also some lesser known places of interest.
+As there will be no fixed itinerary, your entrance fees and transport will need to be paid on the day, and you will also have to cover the guide's transportation costs.
 This is to give you the maximum flexibility to enjoy each place in your own time.

 With a knowledgeable local by your side, you will be set for a great day in this amazing city and are sure to discover things that you might otherwise miss.
 Please let us know in advance if there are any sights you particularly wish to see, or areas of interest you have, as we can pass this information on to the guide for you.
 Your day of guiding will finish at around 5:00 PM, either back at your accommodation or anywhere else in the city you wish to spend the evening.
 (This service is on a private basis.)